StrandCC/Strand-Custom-Commands/Commands/Suggestion Module/readme.md

 # Suggestion Module
+A suggestion system designed by Nex.
-This module makes making, approving, denying suggestion very easy and organised!
+> This module makes making, approving, denying suggestion very easy and organised!

 ## Guide Markdown
 We assume you are using the default command prefix, `?`.
+Commands with inputs are denoted as ``?command [input]``.
+Commands with choice inputs are denoted as ``?command [input1/input2]``.
+Commands with optional inputs are denoted as ``?command (input)``.

 ## Requirements
 * One role - `Suggestions Manager`.